-- 11. An overarching national legislation can be made to coordinate actions to address marine litter.
-For example, Japan adopted the Law for the Promotion of Marine Litter Disposal (2009).
-The law led to the Basic Policy for Comprehensively and Effectively Promoting Measures against Marine Litter (2010) and mandated the development of regional plans by the prefectural governments. - 12.
-Other countries included relevant provisions to marine litter within existing broader legislation.
-The Republic of Korea's Marine Environmental Management Act (2009) mandated the development of a Marine Litter Management Plan and defined the responsibilities of the State and local governments. - 13.
-Some countries developed national action plans on marine litter.
-For example, Indonesia has sets its reduction target as 70 per cent by 2025.
-Identification of national priority actions, baseline values and reduction targets are recommended for national action plans.
-These national plans may also incorporate national assessment and monitoring programme on marine litter.
-Quantitative indicators may be used in order to assess policy impacts as well as the progress towards the Sustainable Development Goal Targets especially, Goal 14.1 "by 2025, prevent and significantly reduce marine pollution of all kinds, particularly from land-based activities, including marine debris and nutrient pollution".
+- 11. Overarching national legislation can be enacted to coordinate actions to address marine litter.
+For example, Japan has enacted the Law for the Promotion of Marine Litter Disposal (2009), which led to the adoption of the Basic Policy for Comprehensively and Effectively Promoting Measures against Marine Litter (2010) and mandated the development of regional plans by the prefectural governments. - 12.
+Other countries have included provisions relevant to marine litter within existing broader legislation.
+The Republic of Korea's Marine Environmental Management Act (2009) mandated the development of a marine litter management plan and defined the responsibilities of the State and local government. - 13.
+Some countries have developed national action plans on marine litter.
+Indonesia, for example, has set a reduction target of 70 per cent by 2025.
+The identification of national priority actions, baseline values and reduction targets are recommended for national action plans.
+National plans can also incorporate a national marine litter assessment and monitoring programme.
+Quantitative indicators can be used to assess policy impacts, as well as progress towards the Sustainable Development Goal (SDG) targets, especially target 14.1, "by 2025, prevent and significantly reduce marine pollution of all kinds, particularly from land-based activities, including marine debris and nutrient pollution."